semgrep/semgrep-docs/docs/release-notes/february-2024.md

 ### Changed

-- The links within the [GitLab CI/CD config file](/semgrep-ci/sample-ci-configs/#sample-gitlab-cicd-configuration-snippet) have been updated.
+- Updated the links within the [GitLab CI/CD config file](/semgrep-ci/sample-ci-configs/#sample-gitlab-cicd-configuration-snippet).
 - Removed phone support from the docs.
 - Updated the [Semgrep-Slack integration docs](/semgrep-cloud-platform/slack-notifications/) to clarify requirements for posting to private channels.
 - Updated the [sample GHA config file](/writing-rules/private-rules/)for a CI job that publishes private Semgrep rules.